Jeiwan/uniswapv3-book/content/docs/milestone_3/different-ranges.md

 If we buy all available amount of ETH from this range, the range will contain only the other token, USDC, and the price will move to the right of the curve.
 The price, as we defined it ($\frac{y}{x}$), will **increase**.
-If there's a price range to the right of this one, it needs to have USDC liquidity, and only USDC, not ETH: it needs to provide USDC for next swaps.
+If there's a price range to the right of this one, it needs to have ETH liquidity, and only ETH, not USDC: it needs to provide ETH for next swaps.
 If we keep buying and rising the price, we might "drain" the next price range as well, which means buying all its ETH and selling USDC.
 Again, the price range ends up having only USDC and current price moves outside of it.

 Similarly, if we're buying USDC token, we move the price to the left and removing USDC tokens from the pool.
-The next price range will only contain ETH tokens to satisfy our demand, and, similarly to the above scenario, will end up containing only ETH tokens if we buy all USDC from it.
+The next price range will only contain USDC tokens to satisfy our demand, and, similarly to the above scenario, will end up containing only ETH tokens if we buy all USDC from it.

 Note the interesting fact: when crossing an entire price range, it's liquidity is swapped from one token to another.
 And